-At the end of February 2020 St. Luke’s church building will close for refurbishment.
+At the end of February 2020 St. Luke’s church building closed for refurbishment.

 Peace ‘n’ Jam is a three year community project which will establish a community café and social hub within St. Luke’s.

 Our vision is to be embedded in the local networks that are evolving through the Auchmuty Community Connector Groups, for example the Bowling Club, Scouts, Glenrothes Men’s Shed, Growing Auchmuty (ATRA), Clued Up and Friends of Warout.